mysto/java-fpe/README.md

 * [NIST Recommendation SP 800-38G (FF3)](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38G.pdf)
 * [NIST Recommendation SP 800-38G Revision 1 (FF3-1)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf)

-Changes to minimum domain size and revised tweak length have been implemented in this package.
+Changes to minimum domain size and revised tweak length have been implemented in this package with both 64-bit and 56-bit tweaks are supported.
+NIST has only published official test vectors for 64-bit tweaks, but draft ACVP test vectors have been used for testing FF3-1.
+It is expected the final
-Tweaks can be 56 or 64 bits, but NIST has only published test vectors for 64-bit tweaks.
-It is expected the final standard will provide updated test vectors necessary to standardize the tweak lengths to 56 bits.
+NIST standard will provide updated test vectors with 56-bit tweak lengths.

 ## Requires